 There are a number of large markets along Busan Subway Line 1.
 The most famous markets are Jagalchi Market, the largest seafood market in Busan; Gukje Market, which provides imported merchandise through Busan Port; the areas around Nampo-dong Street, Bupyeong (Kkangtong) Market, and BIFF Square, which attract people with their many unique food stalls and stores to check out.

-Bupyeong Kkangtong Market’s top three foods that are popular among foreigners are yubu (fried tofu) pockets, ssiat hotteok (seed-stuffed griddlecake), and bibim dangmyeon (spicy glass noodles).
-Yubu pockets are served in a warm seafood and vegetable broth with fish cakes and have just the right combination of sweet and salty.
-The dish has no meat, making it a popular choice for vegetarians.
+Bupyeong Kkangtong Market’s top three foods that are popular among foreigners are yubu (fried tofu) pockets, ssiat hotteok (sugar-filled seeded griddlecake), and bibim dangmyeon (spicy glass noodles).
+Yubu pockets are served in a warm seafood and vegetable that has just the right combination of sweet and salty.
+With a filling of only vegetable and noodles, the dish can be enjoyed by all.
 Another dish great for filling up on is bibim dangmyeon.
 This simple dish includes glass noodles, sliced fish cakes and vegetables, topped with a spicy sauce.
 If you’re looking for something a little sweeter, try the ssiat hotteok.
-This sugary, warm pancake is fried on a hot griddle and then cut up and filled with a variety of seeds and black sugar.
+This sugary, warm pancake is fried on a hot griddle and then filled with a variety of seeds and black sugar.
+Once you have a taste, you are going to be craving for more.

 Gamcheon Culture Village feels like a village out of a fairytale and is only a 20-minute walk from Toseong Station, Exit 8.
 This terraced village is on a mountainside overlooking the ocean, giving it the nickname “The Santorini of Busan.”
 The neighborhood is filled with small galleries, craft shops, and cafés with amazing views, perfect for new discoveries.
 The colorful buildings also make for outstanding photos.
 To make the most of your time, stop by the Gamcheon Culture Village Information Center to purchase a stamp tour map (2,000 won / available in English, Japanese, and Chinese) before you head out!